magmo/apps/packages/wallet/src/redux/protocols/new-ledger-funding/readme.md

 ## The Protocol

-The two protocols interact through the following messages:
+The protocol interacts between client wallets through the following messages:

 ```mermaid
 sequenceDiagram